isomerpages/pmo-carbonmarketcoop/_faq/Project Development and Application.md

 a methodology that is not on the Eligibility List (EL)?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>No. Projects must use carbon credit programmes and methodologies listed
-on the eligibility list at the point of submission.
-Please refer to the Eligibility List of methodologies under each Implementation Agreement (IA), which is jointly agreed between Singapore and the host country.
+on the Eligibility List at the point of submission.
+Please refer to the Eligibility List under each Implementation Agreement (IA), which is jointly agreed between Singapore and the host country.
 One example is the Singapore-Ghana Eligibility List, which can be found <a href="https://www.carbonmarkets-cooperation.gov.sg/eligibility-list/" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 </div>
 </details>
 <details class="isomer-details">